Schuemi/fMSX-go/README.md

 You can't have two Multiplayer games with 4 devises at the same place yet.
 They're gonna bother each other, because there are no "Multiplayer rooms" yet.

+When it cracks in a game: just turn off the sound.

 How does this work?